The Difference Between Hemp & Marijuana

 Because their atoms are arranged differently, THC and CBD interact differently with the CB1 and CB2 receptors in our endocannabinoid system—and as a result, they have different effects on the human body.

 THC primarily binds to the CB1 receptors in your brain.
 This results in the “high” of marijuana and other products high in THC.
-Besides the high, THC’s focus on the brain also allows it to provide many of the other cerebral benefits of medical marijuana, such as reduced anxiety, pain relief, and improved sleep.

 How can you use CBD vs. THC?